Madagascar: Vanilla village development

 Education, food security and healthcare improvement for vanilla growing villages.

 Madagascar is home to most of the world’s production of vanilla beans.
-This activity relies on thousands of small producers who are the guardians of the tradition and of a unique know-how.
-Our efforts in the Sava region have reached over 25,000 beneficiaries across 32 villages through a rural development program that addresses various aspects such as education, food security, health, and the promotion of alternative income-generating activities.
-The foundation has contributed to the construction and repair of 30 schools in the region, benefiting more than 5,000 schoolchildren.
-Villagers recognize and value the importance of educating their youth for the future of their communities, and many have volunteered to participate in building schools for their children.
+This activity relies on thousands of small-scale producers who are the custodians of a unique tradition and know-how.
+In the Sava region, our efforts have reached more than 25,000 people across 32 villages through a rural development programme addressing key needs such as education, food security, health, and the promotion of alternative income-generating activities.

 “Before, because our water source was surface water, villagers suffered from diseases such as bilharzia. the construction of water wells which mitigated the spread of disease and improved the health of villagers.”